HUD® AND THE FHA®

 HUD-insured loans require annual financial audits which may cost upwards of $2,500 per year.
 In addition, they take longer to close (223f loans may take 120 days, and 221d4 loans may take 10 months).
 Plus, there are more upfront costs and closing costs associated with the origination of HUD-insured loans.
 That said, a 223(f) insured loan isn't vastly different from originating a Fannie® or Freddie® multifamily loan.
 Other requirements involve things like:

 Phase 1 environmental assessments are required to include lead-based paint and asbestos reviews for properties built before 1978

 HUD doesn't insure loans for new properties located within a 100-year flood plain

 Substantial rehabilitation loans require adherence to David Bacon labor standards.
 The Davis Bacon Wage determination can be found online at www.wdol.gov/dba.aspx.
 By entering the state, county and construction type (in this case residential) the tool will populate the most recent wage requirements.

-Navigate our website and www.multifamily.loans to understand all the multifamily financing options available in order to make the best choice.
+Navigate our website as well as www.multifamily.loans to understand all the multifamily financing options available in order to make the best choice.
 No matter what kind of loan you choose, having the guidance of an experienced intermediary financing the acquisition, development, rehabilitation or recapitalization of apartment properties should result in a reasonably seamless process.